JuanM0412/MQTT/Considerations.md

 The Server **MUST** deliver the message to the Client respecting the maximum QoS of all the matching subscriptions.

 ## 3.14.
 DISCONNECT

+This is the final Control Packet sent from the Client to the Server.
+It indicates that the Client is disconnecting cleanly.

+### 3.14.1.
+Fixed header

+The Server **MUST** validate that reserved bits are set to zero, if not, it will disconnect the Client.

+### 3.14.2.
+Variable header

+No variable header.

+### 3.14.3. payload

+No payload.

+### 3.14.4 Response

+Client:
+- **MUST** close the Network Connection
+- **MUST NOT** send any more Control Packets

+Server:
+- **MUST** discard any Will Message associated with the current connection without publishing it
+- **SHOULD** close the Network Connections if the Client has not already done so